yahaiz/purple-fox-notes/README.md

 - `definition` - For defining terms and concepts with a book-open icon 📖
 - `recall` - For memory aids and review points with a file-clock icon 🕒
 - `theorem` - For stating important theorems with a book icon 📚
+- `lemma` - For supporting statements used in proofs with a bookmark icon 🔖

 Example usage:
 ```md